App & Scheduling

 Post-donation, your plasma is frozen to preserve its quality, tested, and then transferred to a fractionation facility.
 During fractionation, the plasma proteins are carefully extracted and turned into life-saving medicine for those who need it the most.

 We’ll collect between 690-880 milliliters.
-The FDA sets these guidelines based on your weight.
+The U.S. Food and Drug Administration (FDA) sets these guidelines based on a donor's weight.
 So, generally speaking, the more you weigh, the more plasma we will collect.
-In an effort to be equitable to our members we do not compensate based on donation volume.
+We do not compensate based on donation volume, so your weight will not have any impact on your payment.

 Most donors feel perfectly fine after donating their donation.
 Some donors may experience slight dizziness, fatigue, or have bruising or soreness where the needle was inserted.
 Since plasma is about 90% water, it’s recommended to drink extra fluids in the 24-48 hours following your donation, as your body replenishes and recovers.
 Try to take it easy after your donation by avoiding any heavy lifting or strenuous physical activity.